glasgowm148/ergonaut-handbook/Ergo/FAQ.md

 ## How can I stake my Erg?
 Ergo is a PoW (**Proof of Work**) coin not a PoS (**Proof of Stake**), which means that blocks are validated by miners, not by stakers, therefore you can't stake Erg directly.

+However, it is possible to earn some yield from your ERG in combination with Ergo in liquidity pools, tokenisation of dApps, trading bots, lending platforms, and other mechanisms.

+You can 'stake' native tokens on Ergo in some form (on ergopad.io *live*, Night Owl Casino *soon*, ErgoMixer *soon*,+ more)

-However, if you are wanting to gain returns from your coins you should take a look at [this guide](https://ergonaut.space/en/Guides/yield).
+For more info on earning off your Erg take a look at the [Yield guide](https://ergonaut.space/en/Guides/yield).

 # Your Questions Answered

 Any other questions?
 Comment below so we can expand this page !